omarazzawi/choose-your-perfume/README.md

    - ####  Future features
-        - Add a links page and Gallary page.
+        - Add a links and Gallary page.

   - #### Testing